informatics-isi-edu/facebase-docs/docs/_docs/using/user-key-concepts.md

 ## Searching on FaceBase: Faceted Navigation

-Our approach to search is more like the experience of shopping online.
+Our approach to search is more like the experience of shopping online than it is performing a Google search.

 For example, if you're shopping for a car online, Google text search might help narrow down which online resource to use for finding your car - but it will probably not help you find the specific car you want to buy.

 The reason is that sites like Google are good for searching for primarily text-based objects like documents and web sites.

 But to identify a particular item - like a car - there are *specific attributes* that you can use to locate something of interest: a specific make or model, cost, at a certain location, etc. These attributes or **"facets"** classify this object.